 Whether you're looking for practical small space storage solutions or just need inspiration on which paint colors will give the illusion of space, we've listed our favorite ideas below to help make the most of a small kitchen.

 1. Be savvy with storage in a small kitchen

-Opting for a mix of open and closed kitchen storage is a fab. idea for small kitchens – open shelving and glass cabinets double up as decoration and storage if you fill them with jars, crockery and your best kitchenware.
+Opting for a mix of open and closed kitchen storage is a fab idea for small kitchens, open shelving and glass cabinets double up as decoration and storage if you fill them with jars, crockery and your best kitchenware.

-So if you are feeling bold, choosing a vivid colour for your space can be a good idea for smaller kitchens.
+So if you are feeling bold, choosing a vivid color for your space can be a good idea for smaller kitchens.
 You don't have to fork out a lot to achieve this look either, you can try painting your kitchen cabinets; if it doesn't go well, just paint over them!

 Make sure you pick the best kitchen cupboard paint though, you will find loads of options in our buying guide.

 Think you didn't have room for a island in your small kitchen?
 Think again.

 Sure most homes in the UK might not be roomy enough for a massive island, but if you love that flexible, freestanding look that an island brings to a space, you can always create a similar effect with a butcher's block.

 They are much more compact than an island but can still give you extra surface space and extra storage.